How Much Do Graphic Designers Make?

 How Much Do Graphic Designers Make Starting Out?

-Is Graphic Designing a Good Career?
+Is Graphic Design a Good Career Choice?

 Work-Life Balance

-You’ll Gain Transferable Skills
+You’ll Develop Transferable Skills

-You Can Work in a Wide Variety of Industries
+You Can Work Across Multiple Industries

 - Telecommunications